 We use ratios to compare things of the same type.
 For example, we may use a ratio to compare the number of boys to the number of girls in your class room.
 Another example would be to compare the number of peanuts to the number of total nuts in a jar of mixed nuts.

 There are different ways we use to write ratios, and they all mean the same thing.
-Here are some of the ways write the ratios for the numbers of B (Boys) and G (Girls):
+Here are some of the ways you can write the ratios for the numbers of B (Boys) and G (Girls):

 the ratio of B to G